 In addition to checking that our code returns the correct values we expect, it’s also important to check that our code handles error conditions as we expect.
 For example, consider the Guess type that we created in Chapter 9 in Listing 9-8.
 Other code that uses Guess is depending on the guarantee that Guess instances will only contain values between 1 and 100.
 We can write a test that ensures that attempting to create a Guess instance with a value outside that range panics.

 We can do this by adding another attribute, should_panic, to our test function.
-This attribute makes a test pass if the code inside the function panics, and the test will fail if the code inside the function does non panic.
+This attribute makes a test pass if the code inside the function panics, and the test will fail if the code inside the function doesn’t panic.

 Listing 11-8 shows how we’d write a test that checks the error conditions of Guess::new happen when we expect: